candlepin/candlepin.github.io/docs/candlepin/hibernate.md

  2. Any query that is not SELECT FOR UPDATE (even EntityManager.refresh() without the lock mode) may retrieve old data due to database repeatable read semantics.
 By 'old' I mean data that has been loaded earlier in the transaction.
  3. If some of your fields are loaded by @Formula, e.g. Pool.consumed, and you are locking parent entity (Pool), the field will be loaded without SELECT FOR UPDATE.
 That means old data may be loaded.

-To dodge all of the above, it is important to make sure the developer understands what needs to be locked and up to date (all the particular fields that he needs during his business logic).
+To dodge all of the above, it is important to make sure the developer understands what needs to be locked and up to date (all the particular fields that they need during their business logic).
 Steps to mitigate above gotchas follow naturally:

  1. Before locking either make sure the entity is not in persistence context, or refresh it directly after loading.
  2. After successfully locking an entity, the only values that can be relied upon (to be up to date) are those directly loaded by SELECT FOR UPDATE statements.
 To force SELECT FOR UPDATE it is necessary to query with locking mode PESSIMISTIC_WRITE.
 EntityManager.refresh also allows setting the LockMode.
  3. You can't really rely on any Formula queried value, because Hibernate doesn't add "FOR UPDATE" clause to inline SQL queries (it just inserts Formula into the SELECT part of the parent query).
  4. If you are absolutely sure that a value that you rely upon such as Pool.consumed has been loaded by query X and you know that X has not been issued earlier in the transaction, you can rely on that value, because repeatable read guarantee is not giving you the old value.
-Obviously this is extremelly haphazard implementation - it's hard to predict what Hibernate runs and when and it's impossible to make sure that nobody will reuse your data access method and runs X earlier.
+Obviously this is an extremely haphazard implementation - it's hard to predict what Hibernate runs and when and it's impossible to make sure that nobody will reuse your data access method and runs X earlier.
 Also keep in mind that X doesn't have to be exact JQPL/Criteria/HQL that you run inside your code - what counts is the final SQL that RDBMS runs and caches as a repeatable read result.

 ## Do not add unpersisted entity to a persistent collection
 Because we use @Id to implement equals() and hashCode() methods, the @Id must be populated before adding an entity into persistent collection.
 You can read more about this [here](https://developer.jboss.org/wiki/EqualsandHashCode)

 ## Maintain runtime consistency
-When we delete an entity and other loaded collection (that has CascadeType CREATE) contains that entity, we should remove the entity from the loaded collection.
-If we dont do that, hibernate will unschdule our delete:
+When we delete an entity and another loaded collection (that has CascadeType CREATE) contains that entity, we should remove the entity from the loaded collection.
+If we don't do that, hibernate will unschedule our delete:

 ```
 TRACE DefaultPersistEventListener[219] - un-scheduling entity deletion [[org.candlepin.model.Entitlement